peteroupc/peteroupc.github.io/bernoulli.md

 Depending on the power coefficients, different algorithms can be built to simulate a generalized power series:

 - The power coefficients are arbitrary, but can be split into two parts.
-- The power coefficients alternate in sign, and their absolute values form a decreasing sequence.
+- The power coefficients alternate in sign and decrease in their _absolute values_ (their values without regard to sign).
 - The power coefficients are nonnegative and sum to 1 or less.
 - The power coefficients are nonnegative and may sum to 1 or greater.